top of page

 Chair

-My name is Chloe Chen, and I am a sophomore at the American School in Taichung (AST).
-It is an honor to serve as your Chair of the United Nations Development Program (UNDP) for this year’s TAIMUN.
-This will be my 10th MUN conference and my first time chairing!
+My name is John, a freshman at the American School in Taichung, and it is with the greatest honor that I serve as your Deputy President of the United Nations Development Programme (UNDP) at TAIMUN XXIV.
+This marks my eleventh conference and second time as a chair.

 Issues